 A person who has been infected with CMV will develop antibodies in their blood that indicate infection has occurred, either recently, or in the past.
 These antibodies stay in the body for the rest of that person’s life.
 Other tests, that detect the virus, are used to determine if a person has an active CMV infection.

 Infants born to mothers diagnosed with a primary CMV infection during pregnancy should be tested for congenital CMV infection.
 Babies who do not have a normal hearing screening test at birth (SWISH) can also be tested for congenital CMV, as hearing loss is the most common sign of congenital CMV.
-However, some infants with congenital CMV infection who appear healthy at birth develop hearing or vision loss over time; for this reason, babies known to be infected should have their hearing and vision assessed regularly.
+However, some infants with congenital CMV infection who appear healthy at birth develop hearing or vision loss over time.
+For this reason babies known to be infected should have their hearing and vision assessed regularly.

 Pregnant women diagnosed with primary (first) CMV infection should be referred for specialist follow up and counselling in order to receive up to date information about the risks and benefits of the available treatments, which are currently experimental.

 Most babies born with CMV infection grow up with normal health.
 Concerns about CMV infection can be discussed with a general practitioner or

 CMV infection is not a notifiable disease in New South Wales.
 Infection with CMV or congenital CMV does not affect access to school, work or childcare, including infants who have disabilities due to congenital CMV.
-There is currently no licensed vaccine for CMV but vaccine trials are underway.